 Cataloguing of this Collection is currently in progress.
 For updates please check our online catalogue Materials from this Collection can be viewed by appointment with us in the Reading Room on Level 2 of the Penryn Campus Library.

-In addition to these records, Darke's published work and many of his radio programmes are also available, as are his two films, The Wrecking Season and The Art of Catching Lobsters.
-These materials can be accessed by searching the library catalogue.
+Darke's published work and many of his radio programmes are also available, as are his two films, The Wrecking Season and The Art of Catching Lobsters through the library catalogue

-For more information about Nick Darke's life and work please visit nickdarke.net and Falmouth University's Nick Darke Award.
+More information about Nick Darke's life and work is available via nickdarke.net and Falmouth University's Nick Darke Award